Policy Matching

 FINRA Rule 3110 requires broker-dealers to establish supervisory procedures that include the review of business communications.
 SEC Rule 17a-4 and FINRA Rule 4511 require those communications to be retained — but Rule 3110 is the one that specifically requires supervisory review and documentation.
 Policy matching supports the review and documentation side of that obligation.

 Yes.
-The same policy set runs across every channel Comma captures — WhatsApp, iMessage, Signal, LinkedIn, Gmail, Microsoft 365, Bloomberg Chat, and 35+ more.
-A flagging rule doesn't apply only to email and ignore WhatsApp.
+The same policies you set up for email will run across chat and messaging platforms, and for every communication platform that Comma captures for you.
 If the policy is active, it runs on every message regardless of where it was sent.

 Related regulations